 The Company has appointed Ernst & Young ShinNihon LLC as its Accounting Auditor.
-The Audit Committee has the authority to approve the Accounting Auditor's annual audit plan, receive reports and explanations regarding the accounting Auditor, review the Accounting Auditor at least once each quarter, exchange information from time to time with the Accounting Auditor, review the method for the audits by the Accounting Auditor and the appropriateness of their results and examine the relevant financial statements, etc. In addition, audit fees to be paid to the Accounting Auditor are approved by the Audit Committee upon an explanation from the Chief Financial Officer (CFO).
+The Audit Committee has the authority to approve the Accounting Auditor's annual audit plan, receive reports and explanations regarding the accounting audit from the Accounting Auditor at least once each quarter, exchange information from time to time with the Accounting Auditor, review the method for the audits by the Accounting Auditor and the appropriateness of their results and examine the relevant financial statements, etc. In addition, audit fees to be paid to the Accounting Auditor are approved by the Audit Committee upon an explanation from the Chief Financial Officer (CFO).
 Furthermore, regarding services rendered by the Accounting Auditor and its affiliates to the Company and its subsidiaries and the fees to be paid, the Company has procedures for deliberation and prior approval by the Audit Committee or prior approval and report to the next scheduled Audit Committee by a member of the Audit Committee upon the request of the CFO, pursuant to the U.S. Sarbanes-Oxley Act of 2002 and the relevant rules of the U.S. Securities and Exchange Commission.
+Moreover, regarding non-assurance services rendered by the Audit Committee upon the request of the CFO, pursuant to the Company has procedures for prior concurrence by the Audit Committee upon the request of the CFO, pursuant to the Company has procedures for prior approves and Exchange Commission.
 Moreover, regarding non-assurance services rendered by the Audit Committee upon the request of the CFO, pursuant to the Company has procedures for prior concurrence by the Audit Committee upon the request of the CFO, pursuant to the Code of Ethics for Professional Accountants and relevant rules.